juxor/afaq/markdown/secJ5.md

 society which (like the union) is decentralised and self-managed in all aspects.

 Given the fact that workers wages have been stagnating (or, at best, falling behind productivity increases) across the world as the trade unions have been weakened and marginalised (partly because of their own tactics, structure and politics) it is clear that there exists a great need for working people to organise to defend themselves.
-The centralised, top-down trade unions we are accustomed to have proved themselves incapable of effective struggle (and, indeed, the number of times they have sabotaged such struggle are countless
-\-- a result not of "bad" leaders but of the way these unions organise and their role within capitalism).
+The centralised, top-down trade unions we are accustomed to have proved themselves incapable of effective struggle (and, indeed, the number of times they have sabotaged such struggle are countless -- a result not of "bad" leaders but of the way these unions organise and their role within capitalism).
 Hence anarchists support industrial unionism as an effective alternative to the malaise of official trade unionism.
-How anarchists aim to encourage such new forms of workplace organisation and struggle will be discussed in the [section J.5.4](secJ5.html#secj54).
+How anarchists aim to encourage such new forms of workplace organisation and struggle will be discussed in [section J.5.4](secJ5.html#secj54).

 One last point.
 We noted that many anarchists, particularly communist- anarchists, consider unions, even anarchosyndicalist ones, as having a strong reformist tendency (as discussed in [section J.3.9](secJ3.html#secj39)).
 However, all anarchists recognise the importance of autonomous class struggle